View Post

 In Male Pelvic Pain by Melinda FontaineLeave a Comment

 By Melinda Fontaine, DPT, PHRC Walnut Creek Peter was a 63 year old experiencing urinary urgency and leakage three months after having his prostate surgically removed for prostate cancer.
-Luckily, his surgeon referred him to a pelvic floor physical therapist.
+Luckily, his surgeon referred him to a pelvic floor physical and occupational therapists.
 He was using at least two incontinence pads per day, but was mostly dry at night.
-He had a strong …
+He had …